nicolasgcode/CSVForge/README.md

 A minimalist and modular Python toolkit for cleaning, normalizing, and standardizing CSV datasets, built to be data-agnostic, making it suitable for any tabular data workflow.

+---

+> **Note:** This project is actively evolving towards a fully automated, command-line driven engine for any tabular data format.

+---

 ## Core Features

 - **Data Separation:** Effortlessly split active records from deleted ones based on status fields.